 Thankfully, having a pretty lame first concert experience did teach me a few things that would serve me well later in life.
 The first lesson was how NOT to act at a concert.** Had my first concert been to see the typical teeny-bopper populated heart-throbs of the moment, that type of squealing mentality would have seemed totally normal.
 But seeing that behavior in a grown woman made it clear how ridiculous it looked.
 And that saved me from not knowing any better, and being the moron who wigged out at a Dave Matthews Band concert, drawing the subdued attention of the rest of the pot-smoking audience who just wanted to experience the spirituality of the music while munchin’ on some grub.

 **(I may have, however, forgotten this lesson during The Monkees 2011 Tour.
 I’m not proud of my behavior there.
 But Dolenz sang “Steppin’ Stone” to me, damn it.
 That’s not playing fair.
 I was able to keep my sh*t together at the three Monkees concerts I have attended since.
 Yeah, I am a groupie, and they are old.
 But Bolton is still lamer.)

 The second lesson I learned was that going to a concert with your mom isn’t such a bad thing.
-She paid for everything, which meant I didn’t have to spend my hard-earned babysitting money and could instead save it up to blow on novelty pens from the mall and Wet ‘n’ Wild makeup from Target.
-But it also meant that I would not be going home with an overpriced concert t-shirt.
+She paid for everything, which meant I didn’t have to spend my hard-earned babysitting money and could instead save it to blow on novelty pens from the mall and Wet ‘n’ Wild makeup from Target.
+But it also meant that I would not be going home with an overpriced concert t-shirt, because mom thought they were a rip-off.
 I’m sure at the time I thought this was horrifically unfair.
 Yet in hindsight, I think mom knew exactly what she was doing.
 Good things could never come to a middle school girl wearing this:

 Thanks, Mom.
 You were a lifesaver.